Brightify/Reactant/docs/tutorials/RNotes/notes.md

 }
 ```

+`provider` is used in reactions when you need to either interact with the navigation controller or when you need a reference to the controller that will be initialized at the end of `create(factory:)` method.

 This concludes the functionality part of this tutorial!
 We can still tweak the application a bit on the beauty side.

 ### Part 6: Finishing Touches